azadbolour/boardgame/BACKLOG.md

 - Identify an initially empty word list by an initial item 'words played', which is replaced by the first played word.

+- Ability to pause and resume a game.
+Timed-out games would be purged from the database only if they are not resumed within a n days.
+A resumed and active game should not be resumable from another session.
+Ganes are either inactive or "owned" by a given session.
+Can provide a unique "owner token" to the client of the active game.

 ## User Suggestions